top of page

 12v portable campervan shower

-Instead of having to boil water in a kettle to get hot water for the shower (I've done that and it takes a long time), I recommend adding an immersion rod to your campervan shower kit!
+Instead of having to boil water in a kettle to get hot water for the shower, I recommend adding an immersion rod to your campervan shower kit.
+Simply stick the immersion rod in the bucket of water and in just a few minutes you'll have warm water.
+Some immersion rods take a high wattage, so ensure your inverter can handle the one you choose.

 (4.2 × L × T ) ÷ 3600 = Pt